 Professional compensation and benefits for the early childhood workforce are urgently needed to attract and retain high-quality early educators to support young children’s healthy development.

 Key Things to Know:

-- 44% of teachers have relied on some form of public assistance.
+- One in five teachers doesn’t have health insurance, and 38% of teachers have relied on some form of public assistance.

-- 1 in 5 teachers predicts they will leave the field in 3 years, and enrollment in community college early education programs has dropped by 43%.
+- There is an acute workforce shortage and the talent pipeline is shrinking.
+1 in 5 teachers predicts they will leave the field in 3 years.